Facebook removes 783 fake pages, accounts tied to Iran

 The accounts on Facebook and Instagram typically misrepresented themselves as locals in more than two dozen countries ranging from Afghanistan, Germany, India, Saudi Arabia and the U.S.

-The company says Twitter helped its investigation by sharing information about suspicious activity it found on its own service.
+The company said Twitter helped its investigation by sharing information about suspicious activity it found on its own service.
+The companies, along with others in the tech industry, have been cooperating more when it comes to such account takedowns by sharing information.

+Such cooperation can help the companies avoid regulatory scrutiny by showing critics and lawmakers that they can set aside differences when it comes to battling outside threats that affect their users.

+The latest removed accounts, Facebook said, typically represented themselves as locals in various countries, often using fake accounts and posting news stories on current events.
+This included using stories from Iranian state media about conflicts in Syria and Yemen.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.